Who will be the chief beneficiary of the new Collective Bargaining Agreement?

 And a correction for you, too: Payton won a ring in 2006 as a member of the Miami Heat.

-Send your questions, comments, and other remarkably stupid things to do in a convenience email@example.com.
+Send your questions, comments, and other remarkably stupid things to do in a convenience store to email@example.com.
 If your e-mail is funny, thought-provoking or snarky, we just might publish it!

 (Last week’s averages in parenthesis)